Submitting Pull Requests

 Sync your fork with the updated upstream

-Celebrate your contribution to CFWheels! 🎉
+Celebrate your contribution to Wheels! 🎉

 If your change introduces breaking changes: